This page provides information on the Denoiser Render Element.

 NVIDIA AI denoiser - V-Ray's integration of NVIDIA's AI-based denoising algorithm.
 The NVIDIA AI denoiser requires an NVIDIA GPU to work, regardless of whether the actual rendering was performed on the CPU or GPU.
 This means that rendering on the CPU will still require an NVIDIA GPU for denoising with the NVIDIA AI denoiser and has some advantages and drawbacks compared to the Default V-Ray Denoiser.
 For example, the NVIDIA AI denoiser performs the denoising faster, but is not consistent when denoising render elements.
 This means that there will be differences between the original RGB image and the one reconstructed from render elements that are denoised with the NVIDIA AI denoiser.
 It also doesn't support cross-frame denoising and will likely produce flickering when used in animation.

-The Nvidia AI denoiser only works on Nvidia GPUs starting with the Kepler GPU architecture (GTX 6xx series and newer).
+The Nvidia AI denoiser only works on Nvidia Maxwell and newer GPU architectures.

 Enable – Turns the Denoiser on or off.
 When enabled, it automatically adds the Denoiser as a Render Element.